derfred/hipache/README.md

 * __server.accessLog__: location of the Access logs, the format is the same as nginx
+* __server.loggerModule__: if present overrides the accessLog directive.
+Must be a path to a node module that implements a custom logger. see test/configs/my_logger.js for an example.
+* __server.logger__: additional config to pass to the custom logger
 * __server.port__: Port to listen to (HTTP)
 * __server.workers__: Number of workers to be spawned (specify at least 1, the master process does not serve any request)